jiberwabish/Multifunction-OpenAI-API-GPT-Discord-Bot/README.md

-# Wheatley Discord Bot (ChatGPT backed OpenAI API bot to be precise, gpt3.5, 4, groq, lm-studio modes available)
+# Wheatley Discord Bot (ChatGPT backed OpenAI API bot to be precise GPT4o, 4omini, groq, lm-studio modes available)

 ## What is this?